ozh/ozh-admin-drop-down-menu/readme.txt

 For documentation, examples, screenshot and a live demo, please refer to the official plugin page for [Admin Drop Down Menu](http://planetozh.com/blog/my-projects/wordpress-admin-menu-drop-down-css/ "Admin Drop Down Menu").
 There is also an API for plugin coders (give your plugin its own special icon!).

-Current version is for WordPress 3.1+ only.
-For older unsupported versions, see the plugin's page.
+For older unsupported versions (for older unsupported WordPress installs), see the plugin's page.

 == Screenshots ==